phaniel1111/Codecademy-Learn_HTML/README.md

 # Codecademy_LearnHTML

-This is my Codecadamy's project for Learn HTML course.
+This is my Codecadamy's projects for Learn HTML course.